 - Please see the Forms page to obtain a Request for Review – Modification or Termination form.

 The Oregon Child Support Program reviews the request and sends notice to the other parent.

-The Child Support Program serves the proposed modification.
+The Oregon Child Support Program serves the proposed modification.

 Once a proposed order is created, the parents and any other parties will receive copies.
 The time for this step varies because it may take repeated attempts to serve the proposed modification.
 The average time is 30-90 days.